ivanmvh/hello-rails-react-ivanmvh/README.md

 ### Clone Repo

-Clone the project using the following bash command in an appropriate location.
+Clone the project using the following bash command in an appropriate location (your-folder)

 bash
   git clone https://github.com/ivanmvh/hello-rails-react-ivanmvh.git